-The Company also owns or holds 100% interests in each of the following projects: (a) the Sunawayo silver-lead mining project in Bolivia (the "Sunawayo Project"), (b) the El Triunfo gold-silver-lead-zinc project in Bolivia, (c) the Minago nickel project in Manitoba, Canada (the "Minago Project"), (d) the Titan vanadium-titanium-iron project located in Ontario, Canada, (e) the Ulaan Ovoo coal project located in Selenge Province, Mongolia, and (f) the Chandgana Khavtgai and Tal coal projects, located in Khentii Province, Mongolia (collectively, the "Projects").
+The Company also owns or holds 100% interests in each of the following projects: (a) the El Triunfo gold-silver-lead-zinc project in Bolivia, (b) the Minago nickel project in Manitoba, Canada (the "Minago Project"), (c) the Titan vanadium-titanium-iron project located in Ontario, Canada, (d) the Ulaan Ovoo coal project located in Selenge Province, Mongolia, and (e) the Chandgana Khavtgai and Tal coal projects, located in Khentii Province, Mongolia (collectively, the "Projects").
+An additional project located in Bolivia known as the Sunawayo silver-lead mining project (the "Sunawayo Project") is currently paused in order to determine the vendors compliance status with Bolivia's regulatory authorities.
 At this time, the Company does not consider any of the Projects to be material to the Company for the purposes of NI 43- 101.